Every Learner Everywhere

 Related reading: How Cleveland State University Uses Adaptive Learning Dashboard Data to Make Weekly Adjustments in Math Courses

-What the survey showed about EBT practices
+What the survey showed about evidence-based teaching practices

 “Transparency is being used by 80 percent of faculty, and it’s also the practice they feel is easiest to implement and something they widely value,” Dorn says.